-Paul McConnell of Board Advisory was quoted in this week’s Agenda newsletter on corporate governance in 2011.
+Paul McConnell of Board Advisory was quoted in Agenda Week Online’s newsletter on corporate governance.

 Original Article By: Amanda Gerut (January 3, 2012)